Rukkaitto/mobichan-old/README.md

 # Nekochan

-A 4chan client made with Flutter.
+A 4chan app made with Flutter.